monicacrespo/bootcamp-devops-student-github-actions/README.md

 - name: Login to Docker Hub
   uses: docker/login-action@v3
   with:
-    username: ${{ env.DOCKER_USER }}
+    username: ${{ secrets.DOCKER_USER }}
     password: ${{ secrets.DOCKER_PASSWORD }}
  ```
 [login](https://github.com/docker/login-action) action will take care to log in against the Docker registry.
-We are using the `DOCKER_USER` env variable and the `DOCKER_PASSWORD` `secret` to provide credentials to log in to the DockerHub registry we want to store our Docker image.
-The Docker Hub password value is encrypted and open decrypted when being used during our workflow’s execution, so it isn't exposed in the workflow file.
+We are using the `DOCKER_USER` and `DOCKER_PASSWORD` as `secrets` to provide credentials to log in to the DockerHub registry we want to store our Docker image.
+Both values are encrypted and open decrypted when being used during our workflow’s execution, so they are not exposed in the workflow file.

 #### Build and push Docker Image
 ```